CyVerse-learning-materials/astrocontainers_workshop_2018/docker/dockerintro.rst

 1. Launch a Jupyter notebook conatiner

-Docker allows us to run a ‘ready to go’ Jupyter data science stack in what’s known as a container:
+Docker allows us to run a "ready to go" Jupyter data science stack in what's known as a container:

 1.1 Create a `docker-compose.yml` file